-The Department recommends that the Planning Committee has access to legal advice on planning matters and has suggested that it would prefer legal attendance at each Planning Committee meeting.
-Fermanagh and Omagh

-District Council has resolved to have legal representation at each Planning Committee meeting.
+1.28 The Department recommends that the Planning Committee has access to legal advice on planning matters and has suggested that it would prefer legal attendance at each Planning Committee meeting.
+Fermanagh and Omagh District Council has resolved to have legal representation at each Planning Committee meeting and that this arrangement will be subject to review after the first 12 months.

-1.30 Review of Decisions
+Review of Decisions

-It is recommended that on an annual basis, Members should inspect a sample of implemented planning decisions in order to assess the quality of decision making.
+1.29 It is recommended that on an annual basis, Members should inspect a sample of implemented planning decisions in order to assess the quality of decision making.
 This should include a sample of decisions delegated to officers to give assurance that the scheme of delegation is operating effectively and in line with the Council's views.

-1.31 Departmental Comments
+Departmental Comments

-Members are advised that the Department strongly recommends that Councillors sitting on Planning Committees should be required to attend relevant training on an ongoing basis.
+1.30 Members are advised that the Department strongly recommends that Councillors sitting on Planning Committees should be required to attend relevant training on an ongoing basis.
 It also recommends that the Planning Committee chairs should receive separate, additional training in relation to their roles.
 The Department suggests that a network of Planning Committee Chairs should be established and meet regularly to discuss matters of common interest.